 »ACLs Enabled with Default Deny

 Consul must be configured to use ACLs with a default deny policy.
 This forces all requests to have explicit anonymous access or provide an ACL token.
-The configuration also forces all service-to-service communication to be explicitly whitelisted via an allow intention.
+The configuration also forces all service-to-service communication to be explicitly allowed via an allow intention.

 If ACLs are enabled but are in default allow mode, then services will be able to communicate by default.
 Additionally, if a proper anonymous token is not configured, this may allow anyone to edit intentions.
 We do not recommend this.
 If ACLs are not enabled, deny intentions will still be enforced, but anyone may edit intentions.
 This renders the security of the created intentions effectively useless.